SPINAL INFLAMMATORY DISORDERS

 Sacroiliitis Contributes to Spinal Inflammation

-Sacroiliitis is a condition characterized by the inflammation of the sacroiliac joints, which are located where the spine meets the pelvis.
-This inflammation can significantly contribute to overall spinal discomfort and lead to a cycle of pain and dysfunction.
+Sacroiliitis is a condition that causes inflammation of the sacroiliac joints, which are located where the spine meets the pelvis.
+This inflammation can contribute to overall spinal discomfort and lead to a cycle of pain.

 The Inflamed Connection